 As hurtful as this may sound, not all beard styles will look good on you.
 The shape of your face is a major determinant as to what styles are flattering, and the ones to never ever think of having.
 If you are wondering about the best beard style for your face shape, here is the inside scoop of the styles that will match different types of facial shapes impeccably.

 If you look at the mirror and the image staring back has a broad jawline, forehead and prominent square chin, you are rocking a square face shape.
 The style that best fits this shape is the goatee.
 You want the hairs to highlight the jawline instead of exaggerating it.
-The other option that can work rather well is the balbo option the beard that comes with features like:
+The other option that can work rather well is the Balbo option the beard that comes with features like:

-- Trimmed floating moustache.
+- Trimmed floating mustache.

 - No sideburns.

 Anyone who has a face with full cheeks and is equal in length and with minimal angles is proud to have a round face.
 This shape really goes well with a beard style that is triangular.
 Here you also have the freedom to show up in a chin strap or a goatee without any problem.